php-fig/fig-standards/proposed/http-client/http-client.md

 interface ClientInterface
 {
     /**
      * Sends a PSR-7 request and returns a PSR-7 response.
-No response will get a special treatment.
-Ie:
-     *   - Redirects will not be followed
-     *   - No exceptions will be thrown on 4xx or 5xx responses
+Every technically correct HTTP respons
+     * MUST be returned as is, even if it represents a HTTP error response or a redirect instruction.
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to Client::sendRequest will be the same